DrGnNatsu/Obsidian-Note/Operating System/Chapter 6 - Concurrency - Deadlock and Starvation.md

 ---
 ### Deadlock Detection Strategy
 - ==Deadlock prevention and avoidance strategies can be very conservative==, limiting access to resources and restricting processes.
-- ==Deadlock detection strategies are the opposite==; they grant resource requests whenever possible.
+- ==Deadlock detection strategies are the opposite==:
+	- They ***grant resource requests*** whenever possible.
-- The system does not check for deadlock before granting a resource.
-Instead, the OS periodically performs an algorithm to check for the presence of deadlock.
+	- The system ***does not check for deadlock before granting a resource***.
+Instead, the OS periodically **performs an algorithm to check for the presence of deadlock**.

 ***
 ### A Common Detection Algorithm
-*   Use a Allocation matrix and Available vector as previous.
+*   Use an Allocation matrix and an Available vector as previously.
-*   Also use a request matrix **Q**
+*   Also, use a request matrix **Q**
     *   Where $Q_{ij}$ indicates that an amount of resource *j* is requested by process *i*.
-*   First 'un-mark' all processes that are not deadlocked.
+*   First =='un-mark' all processes that are not deadlocked.== (mark is deadlock)
     *   Initially that is all processes.
 ### Detection Algorithm
 1. Mark each process that has a row in the Allocation matrix of all zeros.
+(Assume all the processes is deadlock)![[Deadlock Detection Algo.png]]
+	1. Q: Need resources to finish
+	2. A: Already allocated
+	3. Resource Vector: resources we have
+	4. W: Available vector:  (3) - A
-2. Initialize a temporary vector **W** to equal the Available vector.
+2. Initialize a temporary vector W to equal the Available vector.
 3. Find an index *i* such that process *i* is currently unmarked and the *i*th row of **Q** is less than or equal to **W**.
     *   i.e. $Q_{ik} \le W_k$ for $1 \le k \le m$.
     *   If no such row is found, terminate.

-### Detection Algorithm cont.
 4. If such a row is found,
     *   mark process *i* and add the corresponding row of the allocation matrix to **W**.
     *   i.e. set $W_k = W_k + A_{ik}$, for $1 \le k \le m$.
     *   Return to step 3.
 *   A deadlock exists if and only if there are unmarked processes at the end.
 *   Each unmarked process is deadlocked.
+> ==Note:== Give conclusion deadlock or not, list the process is mark.
 ***
 ### Recovery Strategies Once Deadlock Detected
 - Abort all deadlocked processes.
 - Back up each deadlocked process to some previously defined checkpoint, and restart all process.
-- Successively abort deadlocked processes until deadlock no longer exists.
+- Successively abort deadlocked processes until deadlock no longer exists. (delete one-by one until no deadlock).
-- Successively preempt resources until deadlock no longer exists.
+- Successively preempt resources until deadlock no longer exists. (take back resources - only happen in priority system)

 ---
 # Dining Philosophers Problem